 Early Life and Education

-Mikhail Maratovich Fridman was born on April 21, 1964, in Lviv, Ukrainian SSR, USSR.
+Mikhail Maratovich Fridman was born on April 21, 1964, in Lviv, Ukrainian SSR.
 He graduated from high school in Lviv in 1980.
-Fridman studied at the Moscow Institute of Steel and Alloys, graduating with distinction in 1986 with a degree in metallurgical engineering.
-While a student, he displayed entrepreneurial skills by washing windows and founding a student discothèque called 'Strawberry Fields'.
+After being denied entrance to Moscow's top physics college due to his Jewish background, he attended the Moscow Institute of Steel and Alloys, graduating with honors in 1986.
+During his student years, he engaged in various entrepreneurial activities, including founding a student discothèque and trading tickets for scarce goods.

 Rise to Success